NickTsaizer/splitasm.nvim/README.md

 The same `s` mapping is also added to source buffers while a SplitAsm session is active.

+## Requirements and backend behavior

+SplitAsm depends on the following conditions:

+- Neovim 0.9+
+- A supported disassembler backend on your `PATH`:
+  - GNU `objdump` / `objdump.exe`
+  - LLVM `llvm-objdump` / `llvm-objdump.exe`
+- Any external build tool referenced by `compiler_cmd` must already be installed and runnable from Neovim's current working directory
+- A compiled executable with debug line info for best source mapping

+SplitAsm reads assembly through one of these backend-specific commands:

+- GNU `objdump -d -Mintel --no-show-raw-insn -l -C`
+- LLVM `llvm-objdump -d -M intel --no-show-raw-insn -l -C`

 ## Installation

 ### lazy.nvim